-Lesson learned: If you are in the B2B space and company pays you for your service, you better be making them more money than they are paying you.
-Once you do that, continually show them how much money you are making them as that will encourage them to continue your contract.
+Lesson learned: If you are in the B2B space and company pays you for your service, you’d better be making them more money than they are paying you.
+Once you do that, continually show them how much money you are making them as that will encourage them to continue renewing your contract.

-Lesson #5: Details matters
+Lesson #5: Details matter

-Boy was that a big mistake!
+Boy, was that a big mistake!

 Lesson #6: ROI isn’t enough

 The big mistake I made was that I didn’t network with enough executives within Elpac.
-If I did that and it they understood the value I was providing, they would have taken the time and effort to convince the acquirer to keep me on.
+If I did that and if they understood the value I was providing, they would have taken the time and effort to convince the acquirer to keep me on.

 Lesson #7: Always keep your relationships going

 I’ll never forget my first customer.
-Elpac was a great company that I got to work for and the lessons I learned while consulting for them will always be with me.
+Elpac was a great company that I got to work for, and the lessons I learned while consulting for them will always be with me.

-So in that spirit, leave a comment and tell me what you learned from your first customer.
+So, in that spirit, leave a comment and tell me what you learned from your first customer.